Tidal acceleration

 Tidal acceleration is an effect of the tidal forces between an orbiting natural satellite (e.g. the Moon) and the primary planet that it orbits (e.g. Earth).
-The acceleration causes a gradual recession of a satellite in a prograde orbit away from the primary, and a corresponding slowdown of the primary's rotation.
-The process eventually leads to tidal locking, usually of the smaller body first, and later the larger body (e.g. theoretically with Earth in 50 billion years).
+The acceleration causes a gradual recession of a satellite in a prograde orbit (satellite moving to a higher orbit, away from the primary body, with a lower orbital speed and hence a longer orbital period), and a corresponding slowdown of the primary's rotation, known as tidal braking.
+See supersynchronous orbit.
+The process eventually leads to tidal locking, usually of the smaller body first, and later the larger body (e.g. theoretically with Earth-Moon system in 50 billion years).
 The Earth–Moon system is the best-studied case.

 The similar process of tidal deceleration occurs for satellites that have an orbital period that is shorter than the primary's rotational period, or that orbit in a retrograde direction.
+These satellites will have a higher and higher orbital velocity and a shorter and shorter orbital period, until a final collision with the primary.
+See subsynchronous orbit.

 The naming is somewhat confusing, because the average speed of the satellite relative to the body it orbits is decreased as a result of tidal acceleration, and increased as a result of tidal deceleration.
 This conundrum occurs because a positive acceleration at one instant causes the satellite to loop farther outward during the next half orbit, decreasing its average speed.
 A continuing positive acceleration causes the satellite to spiral outward with a decreasing speed and angular rate, resulting in a negative acceleration of angle.
 A continuing negative acceleration has the opposite effect.